 Felony Murder

 California can use a felony murder rule for both first-degree murder and second-degree murder.
 Individuals can be charged with felony murder if they commit a felony and someone dies.
-Even accidental or negligent deaths can be treated as murder under the felony murder rule.
+Even accidental or negligent deaths can qualify as murder under the felony murder rule.

 Individuals can face charges of felony murder if someone loses their life for any felony act, including: